Homemade Chocolate Marshmallows

 Who does not love marshmallows?
 My kids are huge fans for sure.
 Homemade artisanal marshmallows are now seen in gourmet stores everywhere, and they can often be rather pricy.
-Classic flavors like chocolate, vanilla and strawberry are often available, but more adventurous ones like malted milk, caramel, toasted coconut, lavender, Kahlua, Irish Cream, and Espresso are popping up as well.
+Classic flavors like chocolate, vanilla, and strawberry are often available, but more adventurous ones like malted milk, caramel, toasted coconut, lavender, Kahlua, Irish Cream, and Espresso are popping up as well.
 The options are truly endless.

 The recipe below is adapted from Ina Garten.
-It is a classic, easy-to-follow recipe that is almost full-proof.
+It is a classic, easy-to-follow recipe that is almost foolproof.
 Ina’s original recipe is for vanilla marshmallows, but I have adapted it by adding cocoa powder at my son’s request.
 Try these delicious chocolate marshmallows for s’more making, add to kid-friendly or adult-only hot chocolate, or get creative, by dipping them in melted chocolate and sprinkle them with pistachio nuts.
 Whatever you decide, I think you (and your kids) will enjoy.

 - 1 1/2 cups granulated sugar

 - 1/2 cup water

 - 2 teaspoons pure vanilla extract

 - Lightly oil a 9 x 9 square nonmetal baking dish.
 With a sieve, generously dust the dish with confectioners' sugar and set aside.

 - Combine the sugar, corn syrup, salt, and 1/2 cup water in a small saucepan and heat over medium heat until the sugar dissolves.
 Raise the heat to high and cook until the sugar syrup reaches 240 degrees on a candy thermometer.
 Note, be sure to handle the syrup carefully, as sugar burns are very painful.
 Remove from the heat.